expressjs/expressjs.com/guide/migrating-4.md

 Make the following changes to `app.js`:

-1. The `http` module is no longer required, so remove `var http = require('http');`

-2. The built-in Express middleware `express.favicon`,
+1. The built-in Express middleware `express.favicon`,
     `express.logger`, `express.methodOverride`,
     `express.session`, `express.bodyParser` and
     `express.errorHandler` are no longer available on the `express` object.
 You must install their alternatives manually and load them in the app.

-3. You no longer need to load `app.router`.
+2. You no longer need to load `app.router`.
     It is not a valid Express 4 app object, so remove `app.use(app.router);`

-4. Make sure the middleware are loaded in the right order - load `errorHandler` after loading the app routes.
+3. Make sure the middleware are loaded in the right order - load `errorHandler` after loading the app routes.

-5. Start the app with `app.listen()` instead of `http.createServer`.

 <h3 id="">Version 4 app</h3>